MyShlongIsLongAT/docker-ncfs-minecraft-server/README.md

 docker logs minecraft-server | grep -Eo "[0-9]*.tcp.[a-z]*.ngrok.io:[0-9]*"
 ```

-If you are using Cloudflare, you can connect to the server using the value from `CF_SRV_RECORD`.
+If you are using Cloudflare, you can connect to the server using the value from `CLOUDFLARE_SRV_RECORD`.

 ### Minecraft